Vulnetix/vulnetix/README.md

 ## Features

-Triage will offer a range of features to streamline vulnerability management:
+Vulnetix will offer a range of features to streamline vulnerability management:

 1. **SBOM**: The app takes input data from SPDX, and CycloneDX.
 2. **Data Enrichment**: Users can add optional API keys to enrich their data.